miocs-xyz/til/README.md

 I'm a programmer from Chinese.

-When I lived in Japanese, I saw many people use Github to build their **Today I learned**.
+When I lived in Japan, I saw many people use Github to build their **Today I learned**.

 And from today, I will build mine **Today I learned** for recording all technologies which I learned every day.